UbiquityRobotics/learn/doing_more/sensors.md

 Rviz can visualize these messages as cones.
 There are launch files to do this in:
 https://github.com/UbiquityRobotics/magni_robot (the source package, not the binary packages)

-The [move_basic node](http://wiki.ros.org/move_basic) uses these messages to determine proximity to obstacles.   publishes a 2D visualization of the sonar.
+The [move_basic node](http://wiki.ros.org/move_basic) uses the messages published by the sonar node to determine proximity to obstacles.

 | | |
 |---|---|